ArashAh/version_control_workshop/part-2.md

 8. **Clone the repo:**
+    - Go to the notification center on your GitHub account (top-right).
+    - Click on the invitation to open it and then accept it.
-    - Find the repository created by the admin in your repository list, clone it, and `cd` into the cloned directory:
+    - Go to HOME on your GitHub account, find the repository created by the admin in your repository list on the left panel
+    - clone the repository, and `cd` into its directory:
      ```bash
      git clone <https of repo on github>
      cd <into the folder that was created by clone>